brettgrigsby/Njest/README.md

 #### Dust Limit

 There are a few transactions in the data set that are really small.
-1 tx.amout `<` 1000 sats.
+1 of the `tx.amout`s is `<` 1000 sats.
 I chose not to filter transactions for any minimum amount as the dust limit will fluctuate over time and 'unspendable' outputs may rise from the dust at some point in the future.

 ### Notes